awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 The deployment package type of the Lambda function\.
 For more information, see [Lambda deployment packages](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html) in the *AWS Lambda Developer Guide*\.
 **Notes**:
 1\.
 If this property is set to `Zip` \(default\), then either `CodeUri` or `InlineCode` applies, and `ImageUri` is ignored\.
 2\.
 If this property is set to `Image`, then only `ImageUri` applies, and both `CodeUri` and `InlineCode` are ignored\.
-The Amazon ECR repository required to store the functionsl container image can be auto created by the AWS SAM CLI\.
+The Amazon ECR repository required to store the function's container image can be auto created by the AWS SAM CLI\.
 For more information, see [sam deploy](sam-cli-command-reference-sam-deploy.md)\.
 *Valid values*: `Zip` or `Image`
 *Type*: String
 *Required*: No